Instructor Development Program

 2. Participation: Sign up for two Outdoor Programs day trips, or go on one overnight Outdoor Programs trip as a participant.
 On these trips, you'll learn what Outdoor Programs is all about and see how Outdoor Programs Trip Staff work together.
 The Outdoor Programs trips calendar is available on our website.

-3. Essentials Workshops: These FREE workshops teach you the essential skills for becoming an outdoor leader.
+3. Essentials Workshops: These free workshops teach you the essential skills for becoming an outdoor leader.
 There are 6 Essentials Workshops provided and as IDP candidate you're required to attend a minimium of 3 workshops.
-The workshops include: Outdoor Leadership, Leadership & Learning Styles, Teaching & Facilitation, Debriefing & Communication, Trip Planning and Decision Making & Judgment.
+The workshops include Outdoor Leadership, Leadership & Learning Styles, Teaching & Facilitation, Debriefing & Communication, Trip Planning, and Decision Making & Judgment.
 The more workshops you attend, the more prepared you will be to "check out" to be trip staff.
 The clinics list is located on the Essentials Workshop website, and you must sign up in the Outdoor Programs Basecamp.
 You can attend essentials at any time, no matter how much you have done with IDP thus far.

 5. Apprentice: After completing Foundations, Essentials, participating in two Outdoor Programs trips and obtaining the minimum certifications, you'll be ready to apprentice some Outdoor Programs trips.
-Apprentices go on Outdoor Programs trips for FREE, and they are responsible for working with Outdoor Programs Trip Staff to plan trip logistics, manage safety and teach outdoor skills to participants.
+Apprentices go on Outdoor Programs trips for free, and they are responsible for working with Outdoor Programs Trip Staff to plan trip logistics, manage safety, and teach outdoor skills to participants.
 Once you are an apprentice, you will receive emails from Outdoor Programs that let you know about opportunities to apprentice these trips.

 6. Trip Staff: Depending on your skill level, you will be asked to join the Outdoor Programs Trip Staff after apprenticing enough trips to become an outdoor expert and completing the necessary certifications.
 This process takes a different amount of time for each IDP student.
 You will go through an "Instructor Check Off" session in the field, in which a current OP staff person will make sure you have all of the necessary skills to lead trips.

 7. IDP Extras Workshops: You're finally in the field working as an Apprentice or you've been a Trip Leader for three semesters but want to freshen up your skills, than IDP Extras are just the thing for you.
 This is what we like to call our IDP Professional Development.
 The Worshops are not required, but are a great way to keep your skills current and even learn to fun new skills.
-Topics vary each semester from navigation skills, rope rug making, backcountry cooking, wilderness medicine refershers, outdoor resume writing and more.
+Topics vary each semester, from navigation skills, rope rug making, backcountry cooking, wilderness medicine refershers, resume writing, and more.
 IDP Extras Workshops can be found here at the Essentials Workshop website.